git-pull/tao-of-tmux/manuscript/04-server.md

 into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux)
 that I made which utilize these features.

 It surprises some because servers often beget a setup process.
-But just because servers are involved doesn't entail hours of configuration on each machine you run it on.
+But servers being involved doesn't necessarily entail hours of configuration on each machine you run on.
 There's no setup.

 When people think server, they think pain.
 It invokes an image of digging around `/etc/` for configuration files and flipping settings on and off just to